-Other types of sunfish are sometimes stocked instead of bluegill, but usually with less success.
+Other types of sunfish are sometimes stocked instead of bluegill, usually with less success.
 These tend to be harder to catch than bluegill and have unpredictable survival rates.
-However, if your pond suffers from swimmer’s itch, a rash-causing parasite carried by waterfowl and snails, you can stock pumpkinseed sunfish in place of bluegills because they feed on snails and reduce the parasite.
+If your pond suffers from swimmer's itch, a rash-causing parasite carried by waterfowl and snails, you can stock pumpkinseed sunfish in place of bluegills because they feed on snails and reduce the parasite.

-Golden Shiners, which are large, native minnows, can reach 10 inches.
-It is a good forage fish that is often stocked as a food source for bass.
-Shiners do best in ponds with aquatic vegetation that provides cover and breeding locations.
-Fathead minnows are also native to Pennsylvania but are smaller than golden shiners.
+These minnow are also native to Pennsylvania but are smaller (2 to 3 inches) than golden shiners.
 Like channel catfish, fatheads are tolerant of poor water quality.
 They breed prolifically, which makes them an excellent baitfish.
 Bass easily prey upon fathead minnows, so they must be stocked more frequently than golden shiners.
-As a result, they are not recommended in ponds with well established bass populations.
+As a result, they are not recommended in ponds with well-established bass populations.

 Many types of native darters are found in Pennsylvania.
 They are small, bottom-dwelling forage fish.
 Since they are intolerant of high water temperatures, muddy water, and other problems, the presence of darters indicates high water quality.
 Most darters will do well, but Johnny Darters and Tesselated Darters are recommended for ponds.

 Walleye, northern pike, muskellunge, and pickerel are not suitable for small ponds in Pennsylvania and should be avoided when stocking.

 Ponds may be stocked with fish caught from other ponds, lakes, or streams as long as the fish are of legal size and were caught during the legal fishing season.
 In addition, Pennsylvania has dozens of commercial fish hatcheries.